FIRST as there are programs to help with not only emergency housing but also transitional

 An in-depth assessment is made regarding a client's financial and housing situation.

-This program provides case management, client outreach, landlord mediation, bud-
+Case management, client outreach, landlord mediation, budgeting, housing search

-geting, housing search and referrals along with other support services.
-The goal of
+& referrals along with other support services are provided in this program.
+The goal

-this program is to prevent or reduce the amount of time a household is homeless &
+of this program is to prevent or reduce the amount of time a household is homeless.

 &